 Lexington Training Band, Continental Army

-Isaac Durant is the son of Henry and Susanna, born in Littleton on September 16, 1757.
-On the morning of April 19, 1775, he was living in Lexington and later testified, "that about 5:00 hearing our drum beat, we proceeded towards the parade, and soon found that large bodies of troops were marching towards us."
-The next month he enlisted in the army at Cambridge as a drummer and served 91 days.
-He continued to serve as a drummer at other times in the war, one month in 1777, 6 months in 1778, 9 months in 1779 and at the end of the war in 1781.
-On returning home he married Helena Wendell from Salem in 1784 and they had 9 children.
-He eventually moved to Westford and lived in a home on the road to the village center.
+Isaac Durant was born to Henry and Susanna in Littleton on September 16, 1757.
+On the morning of April 19, 1775, he lived in Lexington and later recalled, "That around 5:00, upon hearing our drum beat, we made our way towards the parade and soon realized that large groups of troops were marching towards us."
+The following month, he enlisted in the army at Cambridge as a drummer and served for 91 days.
+Throughout the war, he continued his service as a drummer, dedicating one month in 1777, six months in 1778, and nine months in 1779.
+By the war's end in 1781, he returned home and married Helena Wendell from Salem in 1784, with whom he had nine children.
+Eventually, they moved to Westford, where they settled in a home along the road to the village center.
 Capt.
-David Prescott Lawrence a longtime resident of Westford stated that he remembers Isaac Durant a revolutionary soldier, who was blind and was guided about the village by a little grandson.
-He died in Natick on January 9, 1848 at the age of 90.
+David Prescott Lawrence, a longtime resident of Westford, fondly remembered Isaac Durant as a revolutionary soldier who had lost sight and was often guided around the village by his little grandson.
+Isaac passed away in Natick on January 9, 1848, at the impressive age of 90.

 For further information: https://www.lexingtonminutemen.com/isaac-preston-durant.html